-At the end of the transfer the baud rate is switched to back to the default of 9600.
-If the connection breaks and the unit is stuck at a high baud rate power cycling should restore the original baud rate.
+At the end of the transfer, baud rate is switched to back to the default of 9600.
+If connection breaks, the unit stucks at high baud rate, a power cycle reverts to original state.

 This option does not affect USB transfer.